What is Electronic Direct Mail (EDM) marketing?

 I couldn’t agree more with that quote.
 The ecommerce industry is changing, and believe it or not, 319.6 billion emails are sent every day.
 To put into perspective, 10.5 million emails have already been sent in the 3 seconds you took reading this sentence.
 Moreover, several businesses have seen fantastic results, in fact, Mr. Beer reported an 800% increase in customer orders.

-So, what is EDM marketing?
+So, what is Electronic Direct Mail marketing?

 Electronic Direct Mail (EDM) is a form of digital marketing strategy that businesses implement to promote products to a list of potential customers (who are opted-in) via email.
 In addition to EDMs, brands can also target customers across various channels through cross-channel marketing.